-This section includes more specialized articles that deal with, or are relevant to the study of, Cypriote sculpture, links to several important journals, and other research tools.
+This section includes a hodgepodge of articles and other items, mostly relevant to the study of Cypriot sculpture, as well as links to other research tools.

 Two nineteenth century letters written by Melchior de Vogüé to E. Renan, the director of the French Mission de Phénicie, responsible for numerous explorations in the region of ancient Golgoi (modern Athienou).
 The letters are among the only documents of this activity, which included substantial soundings and retrieval of sculptures from sanctuaries in the Athienou area (Golgoi, Arsos, Malloura).
 They also provide an interesting glimpse into the antiquarian culture of the nineteenth-century and its impact on the archaeology of Cyprus.
 Sculptures retrieved from this activity (primarily conducted by the team’s architect, Edmond Duthoit) are now housed in the Louvre.
 Courtesy of Archive.org.